Corporate

 Dubai, for example, offers a wide range of specialised free zones, which provide the investor with a tailor-made business environment.
 Some of the most prominent free zones are the Jebel Ali Free Zone, the Dubai Airport Freezone, the Dubai International Financial Centre, the Dubai Internet City, the Dubai Multi Commodities Centre, the Dubai Healthcare City as well as the Dubai Design District.

-Free zones are geographically defined areas in the UAE in which the laws of the UAE only partially apply.
+Free zones are geographically defined areas in the UAE in which particularities, amongst others, concerning company law and customs regulations apply.

 Until recently, one of the main incentives for foreign investors to establish a company in a free zone was the fact that free zone regulations – in contrast to the laws that prevailed outside the free zones – have always allowed complete foreign ownership of a limited liability company.
 Nowadays, due to revised provisions of the Commercial Companies Law, foreign participation of up to 100% is generally also possible outside the free zones, i.e. in the UAE mainland.